-Factbox: 'Two channels of U.S. policymaking' - Quotes, reaction to Trump impeachment hearing
+Factbox: 'I can do whatever I want': Quotes, reaction to Trump impeachment hearing

 GEORGE CONWAY, VOCAL TRUMP CRITIC WHO IS MARRIED TO TRUMP SENIOR ADVISER KELLYANNE CONWAY:

 “It’s the moment,” Conway told MSNBC News.
-“This is about putting the country, the law, truth above partisanship,” he said, calling Republican lawmakers’ behavior “appalling.”
+“This is about putting the country, the law, truth above partisanship,” he said, calling Republican lawmakers’ behaviour “appalling.”

 Schiff, a Democrat, opened the impeachment hearing attempting to explain in simple terms what the investigation revolves around.